sibolu123/TDDT/README.md

 Each point of the area of interest (aoi) needs to be labelled manually so the algorithm understands where to look for vehicles and where the STOP line is for the intersection.
 These points are also used to generate perspective index to normalize pixel movement for more accurate motion tracking.
 <img src="images/labels.png" width="800" />

+# Update Notes

+- Added better background for vehicle ID and countdown timer.
+- Clip image for faster vehicle identification and re-process the coordinates back to original image, improved processing speed by 12%: resulted in problem of unable to detect some vehicles under specific conditions. :(